Strangemother/worker-rpc.js/README.md

 </td></tbody></table>

 Setup complete!
+The `WorkerRPC` unit will run the worker and setup the message pipes.

-We can now apply functions in the worker, to call from your main thread.
+Now we can apply functions in the worker, to call from your main thread.

-### Worker Functions
+## Worker Functions

 Add functions to your worker `rpc` object.
 Call those functions in the main thread.